Vargas island Family Kayaking Tours

 You are responsible for providing your own camping set up which includes a tent, sleeping bag and sleeping pad, personal clothing and other personal items.
 If you do not have your own camping set up, Paddle West Kayaking rents such items for a reasonable extra cost.

-Please see the Packing List page for a detailed list of what to bring with you on your tour.
+Please see the Packing List for a detailed list of what to bring with you on your tour.